intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 1. Transitioning between network management frameworks is challenging, just like it is for transitioning between other protocols like IPv4 to IPv6.
-1. Model-driven network management is generally a success where it is implemented and possible to use.
+1. Model-driven network management is generally a success where it has been implemented and is possible to use.
 1. More easily usable network management tools for the operators are needed.
 The lack of open-source tools is seen as a barrier to adoption.
 Tools need good use cases, example flows and better